SabinDarkstone/SabinDarkstone.github.io/site/_journal/welcome.md

 - Issues with my sexuality and identity growing up
 - Depression in college and treatment
 - "Fragment" song by Stupendium
+- The final sleepover
 ## Change Log

 #### 2025-07-27
 - Adding estimated read time
 - Tweaking journal layout to read more information from frontmatter
-- Adding wikilinks support to link between journal entries
+- Adding wiki-links support to link between journal entries
 - Adding future topics list

 #### 2025-07-26